oztexan/jamanager/USER_STORIES.md

 - And I should be able to use the chord sheet lookup service to choose another chord sheet
 - And I should be able to save this for the song in this specific jam
 - And if a chord sheet is defined for this song in this jam, clicking on the song should open a new window to the chord sheet URL
+- And I should see a visual indicator (green checkmark icon) next to the song title when a valid, accessible chord sheet is available
+- And I should see an orange warning icon when a chord sheet URL exists but is broken or inaccessible (404, etc.)
+- And I should see a gray warning icon when no chord sheet is available at all

 ### Story 8.2: Manual Chord Sheet Input
 **As a** boss or muso